PercussiveRepair/nyum/_recipes/beef_pierogies.md

 >
 > Drain the meat in a fine-mesh sieve if necessary, then transfer to a bowl.
 Season to taste with salt and plenty of pepper.
 >
 > Line 2 baking sheets with parchment and dust with flour.
-On a floured work surface, roll out the dough to 1/8-inch thick.
+On a floured work surface, roll out the dough to ⅛-inch thick.
 Using a 3-inch biscuit or round cookie cutter, cut out as many rounds as possible.
 Press the scraps together, roll out the dough again, and repeat.
 You should get about 20 rounds.
 >
 > Fill each pierogi with a scant 1 tbsp of filling.
 Brush the edge of half the round lightly with the egg wash.
 >